le717/PatchIt/Documentation/CONTRIBUTING.md

 ```
 Replace *master* with the branch or tagged release you wish to download.

-* Open *PatchIt\build32.bat* and add the proper folder path to your x86 Python installation, and do the same for your x64 Python installation in *PatchIt\build64.bat*
-* Open a command window above the **PatchIt** folder you just cloned.
-* To compile both a 32- and 64-bit version of **PatchIt** at once, type the following commands into the Command Prompt:
+* Type the following command in a command prompt:
 ```
 cd PatchIt
-build.bat
+python setup.py
 ```

-To compile only one version, replace *build.bat* with the appropriate batch file.

-Your newly created EXEs will be located at *PatchIt\Compile* under their respective folders.
+Depending on the Python architecture, your newly created EXEs will be located at either *PatchIt\Compile\Windows32*
+or under *PatchIt\Compile\Windows64*.

+### Inno Setup installer